logos-maker/ikiGUI/README.md

 ikigui_get_events()		// gets the window events like mouseclicks and so on. ikigui_update_window()		// updates the graphics in the plugin window.
 ```
-## Quick overview of the stucts structs used
+## Quick overview of the stucts used
 ```
 ikigui_screen // for making a window object ikigui_frame // for making a image data object